-Browser developers have recognized the danger, and have started to offer solutions.
-Mozilla was one of the first with their Mozilla Plugin Check, which checks the installed browser plugins after each Firefox update.
+Browser developers have recognized the danger and have started to offer solutions.
+Mozilla was one of the first when it introduced Mozilla Plugin Check which checks the installed browser plugins after each Firefox update.
 The plugin check website can be accessed manually as well to check plugins not only in Firefox but all web browsers at any time.
-The implementation has its flaws though, as it will not warn users the moment their plugins become outdated, but only if they access the site manually or after updates.

-A new Chrome Labs tool has become available in today’s Google Chrome Dev release that proposes a better solution.
-Disable outdated plug-ins will automatically disable plugins with known security vulnerabilities and offer update links for them.
+A new Chrome Labs tool has become available in today's Google Chrome Dev release that proposes a better solution.

 This seems to suggest that plugins will only be disabled if an update is available, and not if a security vulnerability has been discovered and a patch is in the making.